Pragathi101/BoxTransferMachine/Home.md

-Welcome to the Engineering-Exploration wiki!
+Welcome to Team-6 Engineering-Exploration wiki!